Dental Assistant

 - Location: Highland Lakes campus, OCC's dental clinic and externship site

-- Cost: $4,000 (includes tuition, books, materials, scrubs, safety glasses, and lab coat)
+- Cost: $4,000 (includes tuition, books, materials, scrubs, and safety glasses) + additional drug screening/immunization/background cost expenses

 - Focus: Fundamentals of Dental Assisting, Dental Materials, Dental Terminology and Anatomy, Dental Radiography, Restorative Dentistry, Infection Control, Basic Life Support, Dental Specialties, Dental Administration, Professional Skills, plus a 40-hour externship